-Figure 1.
-Relevance-based retrieval of memories.
-The memory sampling framework (Eqn.
-6) involves the probabilistic retrieval of memories according to their relevance to the current state.
+FIGURE 1 Relevance-based retrieval of memories.
+The memory sampling framework (Equation 6) involves the probabilistic retrieval of memories according to their relevance to the current state.
 This relevance may be assessed across any number of dimensions or attributes, depending on the task at hand.
-In the illustrated example, the decision-maker is examining a pair of eyeglasses and deciding whether they are useful for her current goal (e.g. watching a play).
+In the illustrated example, the decision-maker is examining a pair of eyeglasses and deciding whether they are useful for her current goal (e.g., watching a play).
 In doing so, she retrieves memories of past experiences with similar items.
 The most likely item to remember is the one most relevant to the current state.
-Other items, of decreasing relevance, may also be retrieved, though are progressively less likely according to their usefulness for viewing events at various distances.
+Other items, of decreasing relevance, may also be retrieved, though are progressively less likely according to their usefulness for viewing events at various distances

-Sampling from past experiences can also in principle approximate the extended sum of Equation 5, by leveraging the sequential structure of memory retrieval (Weidemann et al., 2019) to serially sample experiences from successive states (rather than a single state, as presented in Equation 6) and integrate them (Bornstein & Norman, 2017; Gershman & Daw, 2017).
-Though this process is less resource-efficient than TDRL, it is more flexible: Specifically, it can generate reliable estimates even after just a few experiences in an environment (Lengyel & Dayan, 2008), can dynamically adjust to momentary goals (Bornstein & Daw, 2013), and can smoothly incorporate newly available information about transition or value functions (Vikbladh et al., 2017).
-These features arise when the sample selection process admits many possible Monte Carlo approximations to Q(a.s) - in other words, by sampling from multiple memory stores that represent experiences in different forms (Bornstein & Daw, 2013).
+(Bornstein & Daw, 2013), and can smoothly incorporate newly available information about transition or value functions (Vikbladh et al., 2017).
+These features arise when the sample selection process admits many possible Monte Carlo approximations to Q(a,s)-in other words, by sampling from multiple memory stores that represent experiences in different forms (Bornstein & Daw, 2013).
 Depending on which representation is being sampled from, these approximations can be wholly nonparametric, in the limit of individual samples with episodic features that also carry direct reward signals (Bornstein et al., 2017), or it can include sequences of actions (Smith & Graybiel, 2013) or states (Fortin et al., 2002; Pezzulo et al., 2014) bound together across repeated experience and terminating in a given outcome (Keramati et al., 2016).
 Sequences sampled in this way can be probabilistic in nature, for instance in "map-like" representations of the history of transition experience that have abstracted away reward, allowing them to be combined with local reward information (Dayan, 1993; Gershman, 2018).
-Evidence supports the existence of multiple such maps, connecting states at different levels of resolution reflecting different histories of integration (Bornstein & Daw.
-2012; Brunec et al., 2018; Collin et al., 2015; Jiang et al., 2015; Madarasz & Behrens, 2019; Samejima & Doya, 2007).
+Evidence supports the existence of multiple such maps, connecting states at different levels of resolution reflecting different histories of integration (Bornstein & Daw, 2012; Brunec et al., 2018; Collin et al., 2015; Jiang et al., 2015; Madarasz & Behrens, 2019; Samejima & Doya, 2007; Eckstein & Collins, 2020).

-Finally, it is important to note that although the above formulation is written in terms of reward values, the end result of the process is to select actions.
-If we assume that action probabilities are proportional to (relative) action values (Eqn.
-2), and because we are describing the two-alternative case, then each memory sample, by contributing to the estimate of P(choose A), also updates the (relative) likelihood of a given action being preferred (i.e. $\log \frac{P}{1-P}$ ).
-Understanding memory sampling as sequential inference of the "best" action to take connects it to the Sequential Probability Ratio Test (SPRT: Laming, 1968; the correspondence between online planning and sequential inference was also noted by Solway & Botvinick, 2012) and, by
+Finally, it is important to note that although the above formulation is written in terms of reward values, the end result of the process is to select actions.4 If we assume that action probabilities are proportional to (relative) action values (Equation 2), and because we are describing the two-alternative case,5 then each memory sample, by contributing to the estimate of P(choose A), also updates the (relative) likelihood of a given action being preferred (i.e., $\log \frac{P}{1-P}$).
+Understanding memory sampling as sequential inference of the "best" action to take connects it to the Sequential Probability Ratio Test [SPRT: Laming, 1968; the correspondence between online planning and sequential inference was also noted by Solway and Botvinick (2012)] and, by extension, to the canonical evidence accumulation algorithm, the drift-diffusion model (DDM; Bogacz et al., 2006; Busemeyer & Diederich, 2010; Ratcliff & Smith, 2004).